ZachariBarnes/SagaSage/README.md

-# SagaSage – unified application repository
+# SagaSage

 This repository brings together the three **ai‑co‑dm** projects—API, DB and UI—into a single codebase.
 The original sources are copied into `api/`, `db/` and `ui/` and remain unmodified.
-Secrets and credentials are injected at runtime via environment variables to ensure no private information is stored in the repository.

 ## Overview

 SagaSage is a full‑stack generative AI application for table‑top role‑playing games.
 It allows game masters and players to **create, save and edit richly generated characters**, complete with portraits, backstories, stat blocks and inventories.
 Characters can be marked as **public** or **private**: public characters are visible to all players, while private characters (such as enemies or NPCs) are hidden from other players so game masters can keep surprises secret.
 Authentication is handled by Google Sign‑In via Firebase, so only authorised users can manage their characters.

+### Components

+* **AWS Lambda (Character API):** A Node.js function that accepts requests to generate or save characters.
+It uses environment variables for credentials and calls the OpenAI API to generate backstories and images.
+When running locally this Lambda is served via an Express wrapper using the `npm run local` script.
+* **S3 Bucket (Image Storage):** Stores generated character portraits.
+Terraform defines the bucket with a public‑read ACL【832695198216688†L0-L7】.
+Locally you can use a simple `uploads/` directory or MinIO as a stand‑in.
+* **PostgreSQL Database:** Stores user accounts, sessions, characters and usage metrics.
+Although the Terraform configuration sets up AWS providers【102489849184110†L19-L30】, the actual database runs outside of AWS (e.g. RDS or a self‑hosted instance).
+Liquibase manages schema migrations.
+* **OpenAI / Stable Diffusion:** The API uses the OpenAI SDK to generate character descriptions and portraits by default.
+You can point the API to a custom Stable Diffusion server by overriding the appropriate environment variables.
+* **React/Next.js UI:** Provides the web interface where users create and manage characters.
+It authenticates via Firebase (Google OAuth) and sends HTTPS requests to the API including the user’s ID token.
+* **Terraform:** Defines the cloud infrastructure—Lambda, S3 bucket, IAM roles and function URLs.
+Use `terraform plan` and `terraform apply` to deploy SagaSage in AWS.
+You can adjust the region and bucket names in the Terraform locals files.
+* **Security:** Authentication is enforced via Google/Firebase.
+The API validates the user’s ID token using the Google OAuth client ID【263045001802365†L34-L41】 and reads a shared `AUTH_KEY` from the request body.
+Sessions are stored in cookies with expiry times.
+Secrets (API keys, DB passwords, Firebase config) are injected via environment variables; none are stored in the repository.

 ## Install (running locally)